gridcentric/reactor-docs/docs/tutorial.md

     filter_instances = False

 The `image_id` above is the image created by the `nova image-create` command.
-If I were using VMS and I blessed the instance, I could simply provide the `instance_id` of the live-image and wouldn't need to provide the `flavor_id` or `image_id`.

 Once you've tuned this configuration to match your own setup, you can create the endpoint.
 I saved this file as `wordpress.conf`.